Culture The Beauty of Africa

 The wooden poles used to build the stilts are sourced locally.
 A stilt can be several meters high and moving them requires a great deal of expertise, balance, and physical strength.
 Amazingly, young men pull it off with amazing elegance and dexterity which is a show of strength and physical aptitude.
 They captivate the audience with their dexterous movements as they perform complicated footwork, dance-like motions, and acrobatic performances.

-Essentially, banna tribe’s stilt-walking custom has numerous cultural and societal significance.
+Essentially, the stilt-walking custom has numerous cultural and societal significance.
 For young males, it represents a transition from youth to maturity and is a rite of passage.
-Striking a balance on the poles and walking gracefully sends a strong message to the tribe that the boy is responsible, independent-minded, strong-willed and is confident to take on life with the temerity of a lion.
+Striking a balance on the poles and walking gracefully sends a strong message to the tribe that the boy is responsible, independent-minded, strong-willed and confident to take on life with the temerity of a lion.
 Moreover, these shows help to preserve cultural history while fostering a sense of pride and identity among the tribe.

-Where Is Banna Tribe From?
+Where is Banna Tribe From?

-What’s more is that much as banna tribe stilts are the real deal, they are endowed with a wealth of indigenous knowledge.
+What’s more is that much as Banna tribe stilts are the real deal, they are endowed with a wealth of indigenous knowledge.
 This includes sustainable resource management methods, farming methods, and traditional medical procedures.
 Researchers and environmentalists interested in maintaining traditional knowledge systems and supporting sustainable practices seek out their expertise in these fields.

 Lastly, they are famous for their craftsmanship in a wide range of industries.
 They produce fine wood carvings, woven baskets, ceramics, and other traditional crafts that are highly prized for their creative merit.